Background

 Config

 Both the Discover and Sync processes require a valid config, which will include fields like API keys, OAuth credentials, and configuration flags.
+For example:

 folder to store yourconfig.json